CiaranCrowley/FYP/README.md

 cd 'Project Folder'/'App Folder' E.g. cd FYP/FYP_APP
 npm i firebase
-npm i @types/firebase --save-dev ionic build ionic cap add ios OR ionic cap add android  **These commands will generate IOS and Android compatible builds of the app.
-Both of these can be run ionic cap copy  **Run this after each build to update your IOS and Android builds with any new code ionic cap sync  **Run this after each build to update any new native code
+npm i @types/firebase --save-dev ionic integrations enable capacitor npx cap init ionic build npx cap add ios OR npx cap add android  **These commands will generate IOS and Android compatible builds of the app.
+Both of these can be run npx cap copy  **Run this after each build to update your IOS and Android builds with any new code npx cap sync  **Run this after each build to update any new native code
 ```
 ***
 ## (May be removed) Create OAuth Credentials to allow Google Auth Functionality